TZTownsend/civ-ipriot-smiley/knowledge_and_evidence.md

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

   > This is known as Duck Typing.
 The focus of Duck Typing is on what an object can do rather than what the type of the object is.
 In statically typed languages types are much more important as the compiler needs to know that the specific types can all support the method.
 In Python all that is needed is for an object to have the method blink (regardless of the class/type) and the object will blink.
-In a statically typed language the compiler would specifically need to know that a Sad can blink, and a Happy can blink.
+In a statically typed language the compiler would specifically need to know that the Sad can blink, and the Happy class can blink.

   ***